Remove Osiris ransomware / virus - 2021 update

 If the victim lets the curiosity win and opens this file, one simply activates the destructive ransomware payload.
 The .vbs file rapidly connects to online servers and, without the user’s permission, downloads Locky to the system.
 The virus activates itself without displaying any setups or notifications and encrypts all records in minutes.

 Besides, a new distribution technique was spotted recently.
 It appears that currently, Locky spreads via Facebook messages in the form of a photo_9166.svg file.
-Similar to previous versions, the Osiris file extension virus also asks you to enable macro settings.
+Similar to previous versions, the file virus also asks you to enable macro settings.
 Later on, the payload is delivered via the Rundll32.exe file.
 Then, a DLL installer will be downloaded and placed in the %Temp% folder.
 You might notice these files as they bear .spe extension.
 In addition, beware of the spam email named “New(910).”

 From: Savannah [Savannah807@victimdomain.tld]